When Worse is Better: Navigating the compression-generation tradeoff in visual tokenization: Acknowledgments

+The authors thank Jonathan Hayase, Matthew Wallingford, Ludwig Schmidt, Nicholas Lourie, Will Merrill, Mohammand Rastegari, Jaskirat Singh, Lili Yu, Chunting Zhou, Artidoro Pagnoni and members of the RAIVN Lab for helpful comments and discussions throughout the course of research.
+VR and AF acknowledge funding by NSF IIS 1652052, IIS 1703166, DARPA N66001-19-2-4031, DARPA W911NF-15-1-0543 and gifts from Allen Institute for Artificial Intelligence, Google and Apple.

 \textbf{Structure of Appendix.} Appendix~\ref{app:hparams} documents full training details for all experiments and architectures.
 Appendix~\ref{app:limitations} discusses the limitations of our experimental methodology.
+Appendix~\ref{app:further_ablations} provides further ablations to justify our choice of $\ell_2$ over cross-entropy loss with CRT.
 Appendix~\ref{app:scaling} provides more detailed scaling analysis across a range of experiments in the main paper.
-Appendix~\ref{app:qualitative} (Figures~\ref{fig:class_250}-\ref{fig:class_29}) provides non-cherrypicked qualitative generations across a range of ImageNet categories for our best model.
+Appendix~\ref{app:qualitative} (Figures~\ref{fig:class_250}-\ref{fig:class_291}) provide uncurated qualitative generations across a range of ImageNet categories for our best model.